Air-Fryer-Char-Siu-Pork

 Marinating Time: 48 hours is ideal, but 24 hours still works well.
 If in a rush, marinate for at least a few hours.

-• Remove pork from the fridge and let it sit at room temperature for 40 minutes.
+• Remove pork from the fridge and let it come to room temperature for 40 minutes, before cooking.

 • Preheat air fryer to 375°F (190°C) and lightly oil the basket.

-• Lay the marinated pork strips in the air fryer basket and brush with the reserved marinade.
+• Arrange the pork in the basket and brush with reserved marinade.

 • Air fry for 6 minutes, then flip and baste again.

-• Repeat the process every 6 minutes, flipping and basting, until charred and caramelized.
+• Repeat the process every 6 minutes, until charred and caramelized.
 (Usually 2-3 flips, depending on thickness.)

 Don’t skip basting—it adds extra flavour and a glossy finish!